Iran's Newest Robot Is an Adorable Dancing Humanoid

 One of the biggest challenges of the project, he explained, has been implementing features like face detection and voice recognition, which would let the robot perform with a greater level of autonomy.
 His team has developed such capabilities for their large robots, but replicating them using Surena Mini’s limited hardware is a trickier task.

 To program the robot, advanced users can modify the source code to create different behaviors.
-But the researchers wanted to make Surena Mini accessible to less experience users as well.
+But the researchers wanted to make Surena Mini accessible to less experienced users as well.
 So they created a programming environment with a graphical interface “designed to be attractive and user-friendly,” Professor Yousefi-Koma said.

 “It gives users full access to all available features of the robot,” he added, “so even beginners can make the robot walk and move its arms and head.”